 Animation studio and Colonnade House tenants, Persistent Peril, brought a selection of their whimsical illustrations to life.

-Primarly working digitally, Peristant Peril wanted to trial how laser cut models could potentially feature in upcoming animations.
-Armed with files on a data stick, Garth Jones tested out our Glowforge by trying to cut a variety of materials such as acyrilic and wood.
+Primarily working digitally, Persistent Peril wanted to trial how laser cut models could potentially feature in upcoming animations.
+Armed with files on a data stick, Garth Jones tested out our Glowforge by trying to cut a variety of materials such as acrylic and wood.

 We successfully used the engrave and cut settings on the laser cutter to bring their digitally designed characters out of the screen and into reality.